-Researchers across North America team up to find genetic markers for autismApril 18th, 2012 in Autism spectrum disorders /
+Researchers across North America team up to find genetic markers for autismApril 18, 2012 in Medicine & Health / Autism spectrum disorders

 A medical researcher at the University of Alberta is working with scientists from across North America to find out if there are genetic markers for autism.
 More than 15 scientists will examine DNA samples from children with autism and their infant siblings to see if the siblings are at high risk.

 And if siblings are at high risk for developing autism, could intervention start before symptoms develop?

 "If there's a family of a child with autism, they of course wonder what the risk for the younger infant is," says Lonnie Zwaigenbaum, a U of A researcher with the Department of Pediatrics in the Faculty of Medicine & Dentistry, who is the principal investigator for the two-year study.